functional-sc/ulisp-neotrinkey/README.md

 ### CONNECTING - CHROMEBOOK

 On Chromebooks you'll need to reconnect the device.
-Reinsret and when *"USB device detected"* pops up in the notifications click on *"connect to Linux"* about 3 times.
+Reinsert and when *"USB device detected"* pops up in the notifications click on *"connect to Linux"* about 3 times.

 ### USEAGE